January 14, 2026

 First Trimester

-• Morning sickness may affect motivation and energy
+• Morning sickness may reduce motivation and energy

 Second Trimester